 Depending on the limitations of your CMS, you may have to choose between one or the other (connecting the content via directory or linking).
 This is something that should be planned ahead of time, as the way the content will be linked together is an important part of building a theme.

 In theory, the theming of your site has many simultaneous steps.
-Again, we can’t forget how important the internal linking structure is.
-We go more in-depth about that topic here.
-But, if you’ve mapped out where your content will go, and you’ve assigned the keywords to your page.
-It’s time to start writing content.
+Again, we can’t forget how important the internal linking structure is (for more details on that topic, see our SEO siloing how-to.
+But, if you’ve mapped out where your content will go, and you’ve assigned the keywords to your page, then it’s time to start writing content.